MJularic/create_jail_for_user/README.md

 $ JAIL_FILENAME=name REQUIREMENTS=requirements ./jailcreate.sh
 ````

-To jail a user inside the jail directory run the jailusers.sh
+To jail a user inside the jail directory run the `jailusers.sh`
 script (make sure it is executable).
 Enter the jail name and the
 number of users to jail.
 The script will create the specified number
 of users,jail them and disable access to the network for those users.
 This script can be called multiple times with
 the same jail directory.
+Usernames for the jailed users are constructed
+by appending the name of the jail directory and the ordinal number of insertion into the jail.
 ````
 $ JAIL_FILENAME=name USER_NUM=user_num ./jailusers.sh
 ````